Masty88/mudeo/README.md

 Modify the app/config/config.php file according to your needs.
 You can use example.config.php file inside the same folder as an example based on my local settings.

 ## Upload Media
-The file that manage the uploading
+The file that manage the uploading is under app/controllers/medias/add.
+When a cover image is add the file is resized to the correct Ratio.
+Video size must be < 1gb.
+When the video is uploaded the FFMMPEG libraries first compress and resize the video to 1920x1080 px format.
+Video is renamed with an unique id and place into public/entities/videos and the link is added to bdd.entities.full_media.